NoKrAD070/ILYAS/README.md

 	There is no exact answer, however there are multiple choices:<br>
 	1. <strong>Developer</strong>.
 After gaining enough IT knowledge, I am planning to make a game with my friend<br>
 	2. <strong>Analist</strong>.
 I would love to use my mathematical skills and upgrade them further<br>
 	3. <strong>Graphic Designer</strong>.
-I loved drawing since childhood, however even without that I believe this job would be interesting <br></p>
+I loved drawing since childhood, however even without that I believe this job would be interesting <br>
 	4. <strong>Beatmaker</strong>.
-Even though you cannot really call it profession, the sheer amount of experience and enthusiasm I have for it is a factor
+Even though you cannot really call it profession, the sheer amount of experience and enthusiasm I have for it is a factor </p>
     <br>
     <p>============================================================</p>
     <br>